Nate-BI/league-analysis/README.md

 We simulated 30% missing values (MCAR) in the `dpm` column to evaluate whether missingness depends on player role or team.
 Permutation tests were performed to determine if observed differences are statistically significant.

+### NMAR Reasoning

+We suspect that the `dpm` (damage per minute) column may be **Not Missing At Random (NMAR)**.
+If a player performs extremely poorly—such as going AFK or disconnecting—their damage may not be recorded at all.
+In this case, the value is missing because of what it would have been (i.e., low or zero), which fits the definition of NMAR.
+To verify this, we would need more information about how damage statistics are recorded, such as developer logs or documentation.

 ### DPM Missingness by Position
 <iframe src="assets/dpm-missing-by-position.html" width="800" height="600" frameborder="0"></iframe>